 My Grandpa grew up with his mom making apple strudel from scratch, and his love of authentic German apple strudel never diminished.
-Any time he was at a restaurant or bakery, he’d order apple strudel, but end up disappointed.
-He lament, “this isn’t apfelstrudel!
+While growing up in Germany, my Grandpa would tell me stories about how his mom would roll out the dough so thin that it would cover their entire wooden dining table!
+And any time he was at a restaurant or bakery, he’d order apple strudel, but end up disappointed.
+He'd lament, “this isn’t Apfelstrudel!
 This is apple pie, gosh darn it!”

-And while making such a thin dough may sound intimidating, don’t worry.
-The dough is super stretchy, and I have tips below for working with it, so keep reading!
-And the flavor of homemade Apfelstrudel from scratch just can’t be beat.
+While making dough so thin that you could read a newspaper through it may sound intimidating, don’t worry!
+The dough is super stretchy, and I have lots of tips below for working with it after multiple recipe tests in my kitchen, so keep reading!

 Dough